Tom Oliver: Neighbours

 Today Oliver is best known for his long-running role of Lou Carpenter in Neighbours.
 He first appeared for a handful of episodes as lovable rogue used-car salesman Lou, Madge Bishop's former flame, in 1988.
 In early 1992 the character was reintroduced to the series and was a key character until 2016.
 Oliver was written out of the show in 1996 but producers relented after numerous petitions from fans and he was quickly reintroduced.
 By 2009, he was the show's longest serving character, both in continuous and overall duration.
 From the 2009 season, Oliver reduced his role on Neighbours to a part-time regular member of the cast.
 Oliver appeared in a documentary special celebrating the show's 30th anniversary titled Neighbours 30th: The Stars Reunite, which aired in Australia and the UK in March 2015.
 In 2015, it was announced that Oliver had cut back further on his role as Lou and would only appear from time to time as a guest.
-In October 2016 it was announced that Oliver had quit the role after 24 years and his last appearance aired in December 2016.
+In October 2016 it was announced that Oliver had left the role after 24 years and his last appearance aired in December 2016.

 Lou did not feature in the series finale, but there was still a reference to his character in the form of a lawyers' office called "T Oliver".
 Executive producer Jason Herbison later revealed that he had personally called Oliver to inquire about returning for the final episode, but Oliver turned it down as he was "at a different point in his life now".

+Awards

+Oliver has been nominated for the AACTA Award for Best Actor in a Supporting Role three times.

+Personal life

+During his run in Number 96, Oliver married fellow castmate Lynn Rainbow, who played Sonia Vansard, and opened a wine bar in Kensington, Sydney, named "Jack's Cellar".

+Oliver has been married to his American wife Jan since 1985.
+They lived together in the Dandenong Ranges.
+Oliver once owned a Maltese Shih Tzu called Louey, named after his Neighbours character.
+Oliver is a keen gardener.